-Girls in the fiftieth percentile at age 9 weigh about 64 lbs and stand 52 inches tall; at age 12, they weigh about 85 lbs and stand 5 feet tall.
-Sixteen-year-olds in the fiftieth percentile stand 5 feet, 4 inches tall and weigh 115 lbs as their growth curves level off.
+Girls in the fiftieth percentile at age 9 weigh about 64 pounds and stand 52 inches tall; at age 12, they weigh about 85 pounds and stand 5 feet tall.
+Sixteen-year-olds in the fiftieth percentile stand 5 feet, 4 inches tall and weigh 115 pounds as their growth curves level off.

 The majority of 16-year-olds are past the peak of their growth spurt but many are still growing.
-Boys in the fiftieth percentile at age 11 weigh about 73 lbs and stand 61 inches tall; at age 14, they weigh about 110 lbs and stand 5 feet, 5 inches tall.
-Sixteen-year-olds in the fiftieth percentile stand 5 feet, 7 inches tall and weigh 132 lbs as their growth curves level off.
+Boys in the fiftieth percentile at age 11 weigh about 73 pounds and stand 61 inches tall; at age 14, they weigh about 110 pounds and stand 5 feet, 5 inches tall.
+Sixteen-year-olds in the fiftieth percentile stand 5 feet, 7 inches tall and weigh 132 pounds as their growth curves level off.

 - Centers for Disease Control: 2 to 20 years Girls Stature for Age, Weight for Age